1Which fashion cycle represents a style that gains popularity, declines, and then reappears years later?

 28Which famous dress worn by Elizabeth Hurley in 1994 brought massive media attention to Versace?

-A.The Meat Dress
+A.The Mondrian Dress

 B.The Safety Pin Dress